Women who have sex with women: Sexually transmitted infections

 Some STIs are communicable between women, including human papillomavirus (HPV), trichomoniasis, syphilis, human immunodeficiency virus (HIV), bacterial vaginosis (BV), and herpes simplex virus (HSV).
-Transmission of specific sexually transmitted diseases among women who have sex with women depends on the sexual practices women engage in.
-Any object that comes in contact with cervical secretions, vaginal mucosa, or menstrual blood, including fingers or penetrative objects may transmit sexually transmitted diseases.
+Transmission of specific sexually transmitted infections among women who have sex with women depends on the sexual practices women engage in.
+Any object that comes in contact with cervical secretions, vaginal mucosa, or menstrual blood, including fingers or penetrative objects may transmit sexually transmitted infections.
 Oral-genital contact may indicate a higher risk of acquiring HSV, even among women who have had no prior sex with men.
 HSV-2 infection in particular occurs in nearly 1 in 10 of lesbians.
 Bacterial vaginosis occurs more often in lesbians, but it is unclear if BV is transmitted by sexual contact; it occurs in celibate as well as sexually active women.
 BV often occurs in both partners in a lesbian relationship; a recent study of women with BV found that 81% had partners with BV.
 Lesbians are not included in a category of frequency of HIV transmission, although transmission is possible through vaginal and cervical fluids and secretions; the highest rate of transmission of HIV from women to women is among those who have sexual intercourse with men, or participate in intravenous drug use.

 Many doctors consider sex between women to have negligible risk for transmission of STIs and fail to offer any information on prevention of STI transmission for sex involving two women.
 Although lesbians have a lower risk of contracting STIs than their heterosexual and bisexual counterparts, the risk still exists.
 Additionally, most WSW have had sex with men at some point in their lifetime, which significantly increases the risk of infection.
 Yearly pelvic exams are encouraged for WSW to contain the complications of STIs.